wyz960521/tesa2/README.md

 sudo apt install build-essential
 ```

-Tip: If you don't have root privileges, `conda` can be used to build a virtual environment and perform the above operations in the virtual environment.
+Tip: If you don't have root privileges, `conda` can be used to build a virtual environment and perform the above operations in the `conda` virtual environment.

 Enter the folder `tesa` and type `make`, then the compiled codes are within the same directory as the source.